Eterion/esm-index/README.md

 ## Configuration File

-The program is controlled by placement of `.esm-indexrc.json` (or `.indexrc.json`) configuration files.
+The program is controlled by placement of `.esm-indexrc.json` configuration files.
 Create this file wherever you want to have maintained the index file with ES6 exports.

 ```
 $ esm-index <directory> [options]